PREP2 for Predicting Upper Limb Functional Outcome After Stroke: Why and How

 Continuing Education Credits

 Shirley Ryan AbilityLab is an approved provider for the American Occupational Therapy Association to offer continuing education in occupational therapy.
-This introductory level program awards occupational therapists 0.15 CEUs or 1.5 contact hour.
+This intermediate level program awards occupational therapists 0.15 CEUs or 1.5 contact hours.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.
-Category 1: Domain of OT
+Category 2: OT Process- Evaluation.

 We Also Recommend